 Through a broad range of clubs and activities, Catholic High School provides rich opportunities for students to explore other cultures, learn new skills, develop leadership, form new friendships and simply have fun.
 All of the organizations listed below are open to all students; invitations to Honor Societies are based on academic performance and members of Student Government - Executive Council and Class Officers - are selected by vote of the student body.

-Dates, times, and locations of meetings will be announced in the Daily Bulletin which is read and posted in homerooms and on the website.
+Dates, times, and locations of meetings will be announced in the morning announcements, which are read and posted in homerooms and on Renweb.
 Any student who wishes to participate should attend a meeting or contact the moderator of the activity.

 - Art Club

 - Chess Club

 - Students for Life Club

 (Dr. Carol Stapanowich) The Blue Crab Bowl Team is named after the Virginia regional competition for the National Ocean Science Bowl.
 Representing Catholic High School, this team competes annually in the Blue Crab Bowl academic competition at either Old Dominion University or the Virginia Institute of Marine Sciences in alternating years.